 We needed one major state to move and then it would be possible for other states to follow.

 On 21 February 2015 at Coogee Beach during the election campaign, NSW Premier Mike Baird and Environment Minister, Rob Stokes announced that NSW would begin a CDS on 1 July 2017 – they said they would aim for the best CDS in the world - but also undertook to look at 'better alternatives'.
 This was an invitation to the big beverage industry to put up another option.
 They did - a ridiculous scheme called 'Thirst for Good' based on more bins and money for charities to collect litter.

 We proved it would have minimal impact and a CDS would deliver far more money for charities - and on May 8, 2016 the NSW government threw industry's plan into the bin and fully committed to a genuine CDS.

-The Australian Capital Territory says it will become part of the NSW CDS and the Queensland government is working to join up with NSW.
+The Australian Capital Territory says it will become part of the NSW CDS.

 In June 2016, the QLD Government announced a CDS, which was susequently legislated on September 5th, 2017, ensuring a July 2018 start.
 In August 2016, the WA Government and the Opposition also announced that they support a Container Deposit Scheme, describing it as a much needed measure for litter reduction, wildlife protection and recycling.